pwilmart/PXD011691_reanalysis/README.md

 #### QC metrics

 We will first look at the TMT data from each site independently.
 I created a combined grouped protein summary with all of the runs from both sites to get the best protein inference and to make sure that the quantitative protein data from each site was aligned to the same list of proteins.
 That summary table was opened in Excel for additional data filtering.
-There are always additional keratins identified that are not automatically mapped to the keratins in the common contaminants.
+There are always some keratins identified that are not automatically mapped to the keratins in the common contaminants.
 Those get flagged as additional contaminants.
 There can be other classes of proteins that may or may not be contaminants depending on the samples, such as, hemoglobins and serum albumin.
 I always double check what proteins should or should not be flagged as contaminants.
 Excel's column filters make this easy.
-As I mentioned above, we identify more proteins than we can quantify.
+As I mentioned above, we identify more proteins than we can quantify in DDA methods.
 Some proteins do not have any quantitative data and need to be excluded.
 After these decisions about what proteins to quantify and which to exclude are made, the data from each site was packaged into simple tables (saved as tab-delimited text files) for loading into the notebooks.
 These tables have a column to denote the protein (the accessions) and 10 columns of TMT intensity values.
-The column labels were labeled by sample names instead of TMT tags to make the notebooks easier to understand.
+The columns were labeled by sample names instead of TMT tags to make the notebooks easier to understand.

 ##### TMM normalization